GeminiDRSoftware/DRAGONS/geminidr/doc/usermanuals/primitives/primitive_biasCorrect.rst

 Algorithm
 ---------
-This primitive subtracts the input bias frames from the specified input observation frames.
-The variance and data quality information will be updated accordingly, if they exist.
+This primitive subtracts the processed bias signal from the input observations.
+The variance and mask planes will be updated accordingly, if they are present in the inputs.

 Issues and Limitations
 ----------------------
-The bias and obervation frame should match in terms of detector and array size used.
+The bias and observation frames must have matching properties in terms of detector and array size, as well as the same number of extensions.